wwwebconcepts/RazorSmartMailer/README.md

         EmbeddedImages
         EmbeddedAttachments
  ```
- The first three list return the full system path to the named file collection.
+ The first three lists return the full system path to the named file collection.
 The Embedded lists content the content IDs of the embedded files.

  ImageArray returns only images that have been resized and any other subsequent image processing.